PHOTOS: Living Tree Bridges In A Land Of Clouds

 Exploring and photographing these bridges wasn't easy.
 The mountains were never-ending, and the villages remote.
 Except for a few areas frequented by tourists, gaining access to faraway villages took time and planning.
 Even once I reached a village, getting to a root bridge was always a difficult task.
 As most bridges lie in valleys, reaching them usually required treacherous treks up and down hills for hours on end, often along damaged and slippery trails, with torrential rainfall for company.
 All this while carrying heavy camera gear that had to be kept dry.
 It was a lesson in endurance.

 While documenting different aspects of these bridges, I was keen to photograph them in a unique light.
 The idea was to isolate these monumental bridges from the rainforest background that engulfs them.
-I was certain of only one thing: illuminating my subject with multiple fixed light sources was not an option, as it would require ferrying much equipment to such a remote location and might also disturb the bridge ecosystem with constant bright light.
+I was certain of only one thing: illuminating my subject with multiple fixed-light sources was not an option, as it would require ferrying much equipment to such a remote location and might also disturb the bridge ecosystem with constant bright light.

 After extensive research and advice from a photographer friend Anand Varma, I settled on a age-old technique known as light painting.